upmcplanetracker/firewalla-huge-blocklists/README.md

 * **Scope:** This guide is strictly for non-Firewalla provided lists (e.g., OISD big, HaGeZi Ultimate or Pro++).
 * **App Stats:** Blocks from these external lists **will not** appear in your "Blocked Flows" or app stats.
 * **App Toggles:** You cannot enable or disable these lists via the Firewalla app interface.
 All management must be done via SSH.
-* **DNS Booster:** You must keep the **DNS Booster ON** in the app.
+* **DNS Booster:** You must keep the **DNS Booster ON** in the Firewall app.
 It is required for Firewalla to intercept your traffic and hand it to Unbound.
 * **Unbound:** You must be using Unbound as the DNS resolver.
-Please visit my Firewalla Unbound Configuration https://github.com/upmcplanetracker/firewalla-unbound-DoT-config repo first to learn how to set the Unbound cache size.
+Please visit my [Firewalla Unbound Configuration repo](https://github.com/upmcplanetracker/firewalla-unbound-DoT-config) first to learn how to set the Unbound cache size.

 ### 2. Format & Compatibility
 * **Requirement:** You must use **Unbound-formatted** lists.
 The file must contain `local-zone:` entries.